Kellswork/agirl.codes/posts/4-new-ES2021(ES12)-features-javascript-developers-need-to-know.md

  Logical OR operation does a short circuit evaluation.

- If the first operand is *thruthy*, it returns the value.
+ If the first operand is *truthy*, it returns the value.
 Else it returns the second operand.

- In the first example `person.name` is *thruthy* so is was returned, in the second `person.sex` is empty therefore *falsey* so it returned `not specified` .
+ In the first example `person.name` is *truthy* so it was returned, in the second `person.sex` is empty therefore *falsey* so it returned `not specified` .

 #### Logical AND Assignment  ( && = )